-Another criticism of the FPL is its lack of geographic relevance.
-As a national standard, it doesn't take into account regional cost differences.
+account regional cost differences.
 This is especially relevant in Washington County, one of the least affordable housing markets in the country.
 High housing costs alone significantly impact the amount of cash needed to maintain a basic standard of existence.

 The federal Department of Housing and Urban Development (HUD) uses its own poverty definition to determine eligibility for housing assistance.
-HUD uses a percentage of the area's median income to determine what is extremely low income, low income and moderate income.
-5 (See chart.)
+HUD uses a percentage of the area's median income to determine what is extremely low income, low income and moderate income.5 (See Figure 3.)